 Although it doesn’t quite live up to the name, Impressive Hotel, near Hanoi’s St Joseph’s Cathedral, is still a very good option for the midrange traveller.
 The views are the impressive bit — and they get better higher up.
 Located on Au Trieu Street, a quiet narrow road that runs between Ly Quoc Su and Phu Doan, Impressive Hotel is in the more chic area of Old Quarter, with a number of...
 Read our full review of Impressive Hotel.

 Joseph’s Hang Da is a no-frills hotel but has all the right ingredients to make it an excellent Hanoi flashpacker to midrange choice: convenient location, professional staff, comfortable rooms and a tasty breakfast, all at a reasonable price.
-Less than a year old, the bright and cheerful hotel is on un-touristy Duong Thanh Street, and is a lower priced, yet still quality, alternative to its...
+The bright and cheerful hotel is on un-touristy Duong Thanh Street, and is a lower priced, yet still quality, alternative to its midrange sister hotel,...
 Read our full review of Joseph's Hang Da Hotel.

 First Choice Hotel, on Au Trieu street and near St Josephs Cathedral, is run by the same management as nearby Impressive Hotel, but offers a slightly lower priced alternative to its Hanoi neighbour and is worth considering if you want to save a few bucks and don’t mind a room without a window.
-A quiet road — for Hanoi.
-At first glance you may wonder why First Choice rooms...
+At first glance you may wonder why First Choice rooms come priced a little less than at...
 Read our full review of First Choice Hotel.

 This covers southern Hanoi - everything south of Hoan Kiem Lake, or more specifically, everything south of the road that abuts the southern tip of the lake, marked by the road that is referred to as Trang Thi, Hang Khay and Trang Tien from west to east.
 It also wraps around the southeast corner of the lake to include the Metropole.